 The Haiti earthquake inspired massive donations to help relief efforts.
 Most of these donations were made via credit cards.
-Normally, credit cards charge a 1-3 percent fee for their use.
+Normally, credit cards charge a 1 percent to 3 percent fee for their use.
 These fees, known as interchange, generate $45 billion a year in revenue for the companies.
 Capital One, Visa, MasterCard, American Express, and Discover waived fees for donations to relief efforts.

 Credit card companies make around $250 million a year from charitable donations.
 These fees cover transaction costs and are charged for all credit card use.
 Only Capital One waived fees for all charitable donations made through their credit cards.

 By 2011, just when the CIA World Factbook reported that Haiti's economy was starting to recover, two hurricanes hit.
 By 2014, GDP was $18.3 billion and grew just 2.3 percent.
 That's better than the $12 billion produced in 2008.

 Effect on U.S. Economy

 The Haiti earthquake didn't impact the U.S. economy much.
 That's because Haiti's economy is only one-tenth that of the United States.